-WCU's Parks and Recreation Management (PRM) Program prepares students for jobs in the leisure service and tourism industries, as well as with land agencies such as the National Parks and U.S. Forest Service.
+WCU's Parks and Recreation Management (PRM) Program prepares students for professions in the leisure service, recreation, outdoor, and tourism industries, as well as with land agencies such as the National Parks and U.S. Forest Service.
 Students in the program earn a Bachelor of Science (B.S.) degree in Parks and Recreation Management.
 A PRM minor is also available.

 To be accepted into the PRM Program, students must achieve and maintain a 2.5 GPA overall and complete PRM 250: Foundations of PRM.
 As a major in the PRM program, students will meet with an advisor to complete a strategic plan which will outline courses, certifications, and professional development options to help them achieve their academic and career goals.

 Landmark Learning has a special relationship with Western Carolina University to provide nationally recognized certifications to Western Carolina University students for course credit.
 National certification enhances work opportunities in the field of Outdoor Education and Recreation post graduation.
 Click here to download the PRM and Landmark Learning Course Equivalency Guide.

 The minor in parks and recreation management requires 18 hours consisting of two core courses and any 12 hours of electives approved by your PRM advisor.
 The two core courses are PRM 250 and PRM 270.

 As a PRM major, you will earn certifications, complete meaningful projects, present research, obtain references, and participate in conferences.
 It is important to save and document each of these items to be used as you begin your career search.
 In PRM 260: Professional Planning in PRM, students will begin the process of developing their professional portfolio, as a hard copy, digital pdf, and an online presence utilizing a personal website and/or Linked In.
 The Linked In profile and digital portfolio is updated again in PRM 370: Capstone Internship Orientation as students search and secure their capstone internship.
 The final opportunity to update the portfolio and submit it for a grade is PRM 495: Senior Seminar.

 The portfolio may contain the following items depending upon your focus area in PRM: